ocornut/imgui/misc/freetype/README.md

 FreeType assumes blending in linear space rather than gamma space.
 See FreeType note for [FT_Render_Glyph](https://www.freetype.org/freetype2/docs/reference/ft2-base_interface.html#FT_Render_Glyph).
-For correct results you need to be using sRGB and convert to linear space in the pixel shader output.
+For correct results you need to be using a sRGB framebuffer and convert vertex colors to linear space in the vertex shader.
 The default Dear ImGui styles will be impacted by this change (alpha values will need tweaking).

+### Subpixel Rendering

+Subpixel rendering exploits the color-striped structure of LCD pixels to increase the resolution in the direction of the stripe.
+This patented technology can be switched on when building FreeType by defining `FT_CONFIG_OPTION_SUBPIXEL_RENDERING` in `ftoption.h`.
+ImGui implementations must retrieve the 32-bit texture using `ImFontAtlas::GetTexDataAsRGBA32()` in order to access subpixel data.
+On top of gamma correct blending, as explained above, implementations must also use dual source blending to output the subpixel masks for use as destination factors in the blending function.

+### Example

+An example implementation based on SDL and OpenGL 3 can be compiled, tested and checked in `examples/example_sdl_opengl3`.

 ### Test code Usage
 ```cpp